quintel/documentation/docs/main/insulation.md

 | A++ | 0.41 - 0.6 | 59% | 55% |	57% |	60% | 52% |
 | A+++ |	< 0.4 | 67% |  69% | 69% |	69% | 67% |

-For utility buildings the heat demand reduction is calculated relative to a label E building, because there was not sufficient data available for lower energy levels:
+For utility buildings the heat demand reduction is calculated relative to a label E building, because there is no sufficient data available for lower energy levels:

 | Energy label | Energie-Index | Buildings |
 | ------ | ------ | ------ |